fission/keda-connectors/CONTRIBUTING.md

 ```

-The fields in connector metadata are basic metadata which is not specific to a event source:
+The fields in connector metadata are basic metadata which is not specific to an event source:

 ```
 // ConnectorMetadata contains common fields used by connectors